-I’ll be sharing these Raspberry Pomegranate Swirl Cupcakes over on Instagram and Twitter in the 10,000 Cupcakes, One Great Cause program, for sure.
-They’re based on my Best Vanilla Cupcakes and Buttercream Recipe, super tender melt-in-your-mouth cupcakes, and a delicious icing with just a touch of cream cheese.
+These Raspberry Pomegranate Swirl Cupcakes are based on my Best Vanilla Cupcakes and Buttercream Recipe, super tender melt-in-your-mouth cupcakes, and a delicious icing with just a touch of cream cheese.
 This recipe was the final result of a long quest to find the perfect yellow cake recipe.
 To me, this is what a really good wedding cake should taste like.
-I did jazz these cupcakes up a bit though, in honor of this special occasion.

 In celebration of pomegranate season, I combined raspberry jam and fresh pomegranate arils in a sauce pan and simmered the mixture for 15 minutes.
 Then I strained out the seeds and pulp, resulting in a delicious pomegranate-raspberry syrup.
 The syrup is simply drizzled over the cupcake batter right before they head to the oven.
 A quick swirl with a small knife or skewer and you’ve got a fabulous tasting cupcake with a beautiful splash of color.